projectinnovatenewark/csx2/lessons/students/7_environment_setup/pi_environment_setup.md

 <div ><h4>Creating the Programming Folder</h4></div>

 Open the Pi's file manager, which is the icon at the top of your screen of two folders overlapping.
+If there is already a "programming" folder in this window, go ahead and delete it.
 Then, right click where the other visible folders are.
 Click "New Folder..." and call your folder "programming" (please note the lowercase "p", as folders are case-sensitive).
 > The file path will be "home/pi/programming"

 Now open up a VS Code Window.
 If it is not open already from installing the extensions, you can open the window by clicking the Raspberry Pi Icon in the top left of the screen -> Accessories -> Code - OSS (headmelted).
 Inside the VS Code window, click "Open Folder".
 Single click on your "programming" folder and click "ok" in the bottom right corner of the window.